matloff/FarewellAddress/Address.md

 ## On the future impact of Large Language Models

-My view on this is mostly positive, but with a few societal concerns and so on.
+My view on this is mostly positive.

-I believe they are currently less useful than is generally thought.
+I believe they are currently less useful for teach matter than is generally thought.
 ChatGPT is pretty good at writing code, but often lacking in being able to "see the big picture."
 See my essay, (Like College Students, ChatGPT Finds Statistics Difficult)[https://magazine.amstat.org/blog/2023/04/01/chatgpt-finds-statistics-difficult/].
 Version 4 seems equally weak.